coala/documentation/Developers/Newcomers_Guide.rst

 ---------------------------

 To get started, the first step is to meet the community.
-We use gitter to communicate, and there the helpful community will guide you.
+We use gitter to communicate, and there, the helpful community will guide you.
 Join us at `coala gitter <https://coala.io/chat>`_.
-The newcomers should ping us "Hello World" to let us know they are here because we care!
+The newcomers should ping us a "Hello World" to let us know they are here because we care!

 **Congratulations!** You are now part of our community.